Compagnie de Navigation Sud-Atlantique: Fleet

-The Massilia might be called "the ship of exile" in its latter days.
+Massilia might be called "the ship of exile" in its latter days.
 In 1939, on its voyage from La Rochelle, leaving 19 October 1939 and arriving Buenos Aires 5 November 1939, the ship was painted camouflage grey to dodge German submarines which were already on the prowl.
 It carried on board 384 passengers fleeing Europe, of which the largest contingent were Spanish republicans who had previously taken refuge in France.
 Amongst this group were many artists, journalists, writers, academics and theatre figures.

-It also played a starring role in June 1940, carrying a large number of prominent politicians, including 27 of the Vichy 80, fleeing France to North Africa after the surrender of the country to the Nazi invaders and the assumption of the Vichy government.
+It also played a starring role in June 1940, carrying a large number of prominent politicians, including 27 of the Vichy 80, fleeing France to North Africa after the capitulation of the country to Germany and Italy and the formation of the Vichy government.

-The company was said to have ships that were ill-fated, undoubtedly true for the Gallia, L'Atlantique and Burdigala, but clearly not true for the long-service lives of the Lutetia, Pasteur and Massilia.
+The company was said to have ships that were ill-fated, which was true for Gallia, L'Atlantique and Burdigala, but not for the long service lives of Lutetia, Pasteur and Massilia.

 Change of control

-In 1914, the company was placed under the control of the Compagnie Générale Transatlantique and was taken over in 1916 by the Compagnie Maritime des Chargeurs Réunis.
+In 1914, the company was placed under the control of Compagnie Générale Transatlantique and was taken over in 1916 by Compagnie Maritime des Chargeurs Réunis.
 In 1928 Chargeurs Réunis took over Sud Atlantique's intermediate service.